A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Benchmarks For Zero-shot Generalisation In Reinforcement Learning

 \subsection{Discussion}

-There are several comments, insights and conclusions that can be gained from surveying the breadth of generalisation benchmarks, which we raise here.
+There are several comments, insights and conclusions that can be gained from surveying the breadth of ZSG benchmarks, which we raise here.

-\paragraph{Non-visual Generalisation.} If testing of non-visual types of generalisation, then visually simple domains such as MiniHack \citep{samvelyanMiniHackPlanetSandbox2021} and NLE \citep{kuttlerNetHackLearningEnvironment2020} should be used.
+\paragraph{Non-visual Generalisation.} If testing for non-visual types of generalisation, then visually simple domains such as MiniHack \shortcite{samvelyanMiniHackPlanetSandbox2021} and NLE \shortcite{kuttlerNetHackLearningEnvironment2020} should be used.
 These environments contain enough complexity to test for many types and strengths of non-visual generalisation but save on computation due to the lack of complex visual processing required.
 There are many real-world problem settings where no visual processing is required, such as systems control and recommender systems.
 Representation learning is still a problem in these non-visual domains, as many of them have a large variety of entities and scenarios which representations and hence policies need to generalise across.

-\paragraph{DeepMind Control Suite Variants.} A sub-category of generalisation benchmarks unto itself is the selection of DeepMind Control Suite~\citep{tassaDeepMindControlSuite2018} variants: DMC-Remastered, DMC-Generalisation Benchmark, Distracting Control Suite, Natural Environments \citep{grigsbyMeasuringVisualGeneralization2020,hansenGeneralizationReinforcementLearning2021,stoneDistractingControlSuite2021,zhangNaturalEnvironmentBenchmarks2018}.
+\paragraph{DeepMind Control Suite Variants.} A sub-category of ZSG benchmarks unto itself is the selection of DeepMind Control Suite~\shortcite{tassaDeepMindControlSuite2018} variants: DMC-Remastered, DMC-Generalisation Benchmark, Distracting Control Suite, Natural Environments \shortcite{grigsbyMeasuringVisualGeneralization2020,hansenGeneralizationReinforcementLearning2021,stoneDistractingControlSuite2021,zhangNaturalEnvironmentBenchmarks2018}.
 All these environments focus on visual generalisation and sample efficiency, require learning continuous control policies from pixels and introduce visual distractors that the policy should be invariant to which are either available during training or only present at deployment.
-We believe that Distracting Control Suite \citep{stoneDistractingControlSuite2021} is the most fully-featured variant in this space, as it features the broadest set of variations, the hardest combinations of which are unsolvable by current methods.
+We believe that Distracting Control Suite \shortcite{stoneDistractingControlSuite2021} is the most fully-featured variant in this space, as it features the broadest set of variations, the hardest combinations of which are unsolvable by current methods.